testingautomated-usi/deepmetis/DeepMetis-UE/full_installation.md

 ## General Information ##
 This file contains the instructions on how to install DeepMetis-UnityEyes on a real machine equipped with Windows 10.

-This tool needs the UnityEyes and Sikuli to be installed on the machine where it is running.

 ### Step 1: Java Installation ###